 - The Writing Centre

-The Writing Centre, part of the Student Academic Success Services, works with writers at all levels of proficiency, at any stage of the writing process, on any type of academic writing – essays, reports, labs, dissertations, and more.
+The Writing Centre, part of Student Academic Success Services (SASS), works with writers at all levels of proficiency, at any stage of the writing process, on any type of academic writing – essays, reports, labs, dissertations, and more.
 Students from all disciplines and all levels of academic progression – undergraduate and graduate – come to the Centre for help with brainstorming ideas, working on an outline or draft, refining a thesis statement, strengthening an argument or improving grammar and style.
 For more information please visit the Writing Centre website.